 Another option is to change the TCP MSS option value on SYN packets that traverse the router (available in Cisco IOS® 12.2(4)T and later).
 This reduces the MSS option value in the TCP SYN packet so that it is smaller than the value (1460) in the ip tcp adjust-mss command.
 The result is that the TCP sender will send segments no larger than this value.
 The IPv4 packet size will be 40 bytes larger (1500) than the MSS value (1460 bytes) in order to account for the TCP header (20 bytes) and the IPv4 header (20 bytes).

 You can adjust the MSS of TCP SYN packets with the ip tcp adjust-mss command.
 This syntax will reduce the MSS value on TCP segments to 1460.
 This command effects traffic both inbound and outbound on interface serial0.

 ip tcp adjust-mss 1460

-IP fragmentation issues have become more widespread since IP tunnels have become more widely deployed.
+IPv4 fragmentation issues have become more widespread since IPv4 tunnels have become more widely deployed.
 The reason that tunnels cause more fragmentation is because the tunnel encapsulation adds "overhead" to the size of a packet.
-For example, the addition of Generic Router Encapsulation (GRE) adds 24 bytes to a packet, and after this increase the packet might need to be fragmented because it is larger than the outbound MTU.
-In a later section of this document, you will see examples of the kinds of problems that can arise with tunnels and IP fragmentation.
+For example, the addition of Generic Router Encapsulation (GRE) adds 24 bytes to a packet, and after this increase, the packet might need to be fragmented because it is larger than the outbound MTU.
+In a later section of this document, you will see examples of the kinds of problems that can arise with tunnels and IPv4 fragmentation.